 In general, with exception of critical emergency supplies and the associated inventory management plan, equipment included in the AEL may be purchased without separate approval from FEMA.
 However, as with all grant-funded activities, the equipment purchase must be well justified and reasonable.
 Furthermore, the purchase must be supported by the approved Work Plan.
-If the equipment is not clearly supported by the approved work plan, the recipient must seek advance approval from the applicable FEMA Regional Grant Program Office prior to purchasing the equipment, and an updated Work Plan may be required.
+If the equipment is not clearly supported by the approved Work Plan.
+If the applicable FEMA Regional Grant Program Office prior to purchasing the equipment, and an updated Work Plan may be required.

 FEMA will consider requests to purchase equipment that is not listed in the AEL on a case-by-case basis.
 Such requests should be submitted in writing to the applicable FEMA Regional Grant Program Office.
-FEMA's review and approval of such requests will involve both the FEMA regional office and GPD program staff to ensure nationwide consistency in the decision-making process and to support any necessary updates to the AEL.
+FEMA's review and approval of such requests will involve both the FEMA regional office and headquarters program staff to ensure nationwide consistency in the decision-making process and to support any necessary updates to the AEL.